This post may contain affiliate links. Please read our disclosure policy.

 • ½ tablespoon heavy cream

-• candied sprinkles , optional
+• candied sprinkles (optional)

 Instructions

-Make the frosting
+Make the Frosting

-• Frost the cupcakes and garnish with sprinkles if desired.
+• Top with sprinkles, if desired.

 Notes